Seattle Drafting and Design Schools

 Drafting and design programs range from general computer-assisted drafting (CAD) programs to those in specialized fields like architectural, civil engineering and mechanical drafting.
 Students in Seattle have educational opportunities in each of these areas.
 Check out a table of statistics on the colleges and then get details on the program levels and coursework at three schools.
 A couple of other school options are discussed as well.

-- Kirkland's Lake Washington Institute of Technology (LWIT), roughly 16 miles away from central Seattle, is a four-year, public school that offers associate's degrees and certificates in architectural, civil and engineering graphics.
+- Kirkland's Lake Washington Institute of Technology (LWIT), roughly ten miles away from central Seattle, is a four-year, public school that offers associate's degrees and certificates in architectural, civil and engineering graphics.

-- Renton Technical College's catalog includes a general CAD certificate program as well as associate's-level programs in civil CADD (computer aided design and drafting) and engineering design.
-The campus is about 16 miles from Seattle's downtown area.
+- Renton Technical College's catalog includes a general CAD certificate program as well as an associate's-level program in engineering design technology.
+The campus is ten miles from Seattle's downtown area.

 Comparison of Schools

 Take a glance at the table below to find out more about each institution and compare the schools in a number of areas.
 There are facts on enrollment numbers, graduation rates, tuition and more.

 |South Seattle College||Lake Washington Institute of Technology||Renton Technical College|

 |School Type||4-year, primarily associate's, public||4-year, primarily associate's, public||4-year, primarily associate's, public|

 |Total Enrollment (2017)||6,716*||3,697*||3,763*|